 The trail of misery was undeniable.

 Leland and Jane Stanford abandoned their 50-room mansion on the corner of Powell and California Streets after their son died at 15 years old.
 In 1883, after the senator and his wife held Leland Jr.’s funeral in the 41,000 square-foot house, they moved to Menlo Park, leaving the mansion as a sort of shrine to their son.
 One particularly macabre feature was left visible for passersby.
 “In [Leland Jr.’s] old room, looking out over the bay,” The Morning Call observed, “all the belongings of his boyhood cluster undisturbed.
 His picture hangs before a window, the blinds of which are never drawn.
 To this room, a mother comes to weep.
 It is the shrine of her grief.”

-The neighbors were all struck with similar misfortunes.
+Many of the Stanfords' neighbors were struck with similar misfortunes.

 Charles Crocker, a co-founder of the Central Pacific Railroad, as well as the bank that later became Wells Fargo, had built his 25,000 square-foot home at the peak of Nob Hill (then called California Hill).
 His intention was to acquire and demolish the 13 houses already on the land and build on the vacant plot.
 He succeeded in buying 12.
 When the owner of the final home—an undertaker named Nicholas Yung—requested $12,000 to move, Crocker refused to pay and, instead, walled off Yung's home behind a monstrous, 40-foot-tall “spite fence.”